McGill-MMA-EnterpriseAnalytics/Airline-Passenger-Satisfaction-Prediction-Part2/README.md

 https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction?select=train.csv

-This project is a continuation of the original airline customer satisfaction project which focusses on deriving insights from the customer satisfaction dataset inorder to understand the key attributes that contribute most to customer satisfaction.
+This project is a continuation of the original airline customer satisfaction project which focuses on deriving insights from the customer satisfaction dataset in order to understand the key attributes that contribute most to customer satisfaction.

 #### Steps Followed: